How to sell your medical devices and IVDs in the UK

 The registration will be completed by the UKRP.
 The importer information is currently not disclosed in the MHRA’s public access database.
 Instead, it is only listed in the UK representative’s private online account with the MHRA.

-The MHRA has developed a new conformity assessment process for Great Britain , called UKCA marking.
+The MHRA has developed a new conformity assessment process for Great Britain, called UKCA marking.
+However, it is not mandatory yet.

-The MHRA has a transition period in place, which allows companies to market devices based on their CE marking until:
+There is currently a transition period in place.
+This allows allows companies to market devices based on their CE marking until:

 What does this mean for me?

-Between today and the above dates, companies can sell devices in the UK with only their European CE marking, as long as they meet the additional requirements outlined above.
+Between today and the transitional deadlines, companies can sell devices in the UK with only their European CE marking, as long as they meet the additional requirements outlined above.
 This means there is no major change for you, other than:

-1) appoint a UK Responsible Person, if you are located outside of Great Britain
+1) appoint a UK Responsible Person, if you are located outside of the UK

 2) register your company and device with the MHRA